 With your help, we can improve the well-being of cats – and people – in our community, and do more to save cats’ lives.

 You can invest in a better future that they can COUNT ON.

 At the heart of our mission is the ability to provide appropriate shelter and care for cats in need.
-The investment in adequate veterinary care space and isolation areas that meet sheltering best practices will drastically improve our ability to save the lives of ill or injured cats.

 Your support for this project will provide a happy, healthy, and safe environment that the cats who enter our care can COUNT ON.

 To realise Ten Lives’ vision for animal welfare in our community, we are raising $1.2 million in community gifts to build our new shelter.

 In the ﬁrst ﬁve years of our new facility:

 - 15,000 homeless, lost, and abused cats will receive shelter, care, and love